sarayourfriend/emdr-lightbar/README.md

 1. The therapist is able to control the background color of the page as well as the color of the lightbar outline and light itself
     *   When displaying the current "theme" to the therapist, the controls on the page should not be affected.
 This will cut the scope of the theming ability so we don't need to worry about the contrast of the controls' text—they'll simply always be black text on a white background
     *   We should be able to implement a dark-mode setting in the future to accomodate OS/browser level dark-mode settings
-2. The therapist is able to start and stop the movement of the light
-3. The therapist is able to control the width of the lightbar itself
+2. The therapist is able to control the width of the lightbar itself
-4. Make the site prettier in general
+3. Make the site prettier in general
-5. Save and load settings out of local storage so the therapist can persist settings across sessions
+4. Save and load settings out of local storage so the therapist can persist settings across sessions

 ### Future ideas